TMO-HD/NCT-POT/README.md

 # Aims
 The NCT aims to support precision oncology workflows by providing:
 1. **NCT Data Space**: A data concept for organizing both patient-related and non-patient-related data for precision oncology workflows.
-2. **NCT Precsion Oncology Thesaurus**: An integrated ontology embracing a growing number of data domains relevant for precision oncology workflows, e.g. clincal information regarding diagnoses, diagnostics and therapies as well as (molecular)biological/pharmaceutical like drugs (and their classes), drug targets, molecular alterations etc. It integrates both establishes external taxonomies and self-maintained
+2. **NCT Precision Oncology Thesaurus**: An integrated ontology embracing a growing number of data domains relevant for precision oncology workflows, e.g. clincal information regarding diagnoses, diagnostics and therapies as well as (molecular)biological/pharmaceutical like drugs (and their classes), drug targets, molecular alterations etc. It integrates both establishes external taxonomies and self-maintained

 # NCT Data Space
 To be added.